On-site Oil Test & Analysis

 Bacteria, moulds and yeasts can all grow rapidly in fuel tanks!
 Free water, warmth and condensation in the fuel form the basis for growth of the Diesel Bugs.

-• Suitable for all qualities of diesel fuel inclusive biodiesel
+- Suitable for all qualities of diesel fuel including biodiesel

 Oil Test Cabinets

 CMT offers four types of oil test cabinets.
-The cabinets are intended for wall mounting.
-These test cabinets, whose robust workmanship allows them to be used in harsh environments, are easy to handle and ideal for operation even by untrained personnel.
+The cabinets are intended for wall mounting and easy to handle.

 On-site inspection capability allows the engineer or facility manager to perform an oil analysis quickly and easily.
 Detecting out-of-spec fuels or lubricants can identify potential problems before machine damage occurs.